The Hot politics lab

 I am an Assistant Professor in Communication Science at the University of Amsterdam.
 I am interested in the psychological underpinnings of political attitudes and behaviors.
 The role of personality and emotions receive most of my attention in answering this question.
-My research has appeared in the Journal of Politics, European Journal of Political Research, Political Psychology and European Union Politics.
+My research has appeared in the Journal of Politics, European Journal of Political Research, Political Psychology, and European Union Politics.
 Check my personal website for more details.

 I am an Assistant Professor in Sociology at Utrecht University.
 I study the causes and consequences of the rise of populist radical left and right parties.
 Who votes for these parties and why?
 To what extent do the messages expressed by these parties affect other actors in the electoral process and public opinion?
-My work has been published in journals such as Comparative Political Studies, European Journal of Political Research, Party Politics, West European Politics, Electoral Studies, Political Studies, and elsewehere.
+My work has been published in journals such as Comparative Political Studies, European Journal of Political Research, Party Politics, West European Politics, Electoral Studies, Political Studies, and elsewhere.
 Check my personal website for more details.

 I am an Assistant Professor in Political Science at the University of Amsterdam.
 I am interested in what politicians say, why they say it and what effect it has on citizens.
-For this purpose I have published among other things on topics such as party politics, populism and personality.
+For this purpose, I have published among other things on topics such as party politics, populism, and personality.
 My work has appeared in the American Journal of Political Science, Journal of Politics, Political Analysis, Plos One, Political Psychology, European Journal of Political Research, Party Politics, and elsewhere.
 Check my personal website for more details.

 I am a Postdoctoral Fellow in Political Science at the Vrije Universiteit Amsterdam, working on the Horizon2020 project EUENGAGE.
 In this project, we look at speeches of European political elites.
 We analyze, among other things, the topics they address, the sentiment they use and also the complexity of their rhetoric.